ShivanshKandpal/RecipeApp/README.md

 # RecipeApp

-A recipe app to search recipes by ingredients implemented with django, you can add Recipes.
+A recipe app to search recipes by ingredients implemented with django, you can also add your own Recipes.

 ![image](https://github.com/ShivanshKandpal/RecipeApp/assets/147196355/0de18c19-8ce9-45cf-a0a4-073d5ba27f19)